 Every undergraduate student at Grand Valley must complete a variety of writing courses.
 As an international student, you should decide which writing course, if any of them, will benefit you: English as a Second Language (ESL) 098, Writing (WRT) 098 or Writing (WRT) 150.
 While there is an online guide that can help you make your decision, it is a good idea to also ask your academic advisor while scheduling your classes which course is right for you.

 Grand Valley State University credit is granted for subject examinations offered by the College-Level Examination Program (CLEP).
 See Grand Valley CLEP Equivalencies to find which CLEP exams can be taken for Grand Valley credit, as well as read Grand Valley's policy on CLEP.

 Transcript and Credits Transfers: If you are an incoming transfer student, you must meet the same academic requirements as all Grand Valley students.
 In order to have credits transfer to Grand Valley, you must submit course syllabi in English with a description of all courses.
 It is also helpful to submit coursework so professors can see that the work involved was to the level that they expect.
-All of this information should be submitted to Chris Hendree.
+All of this information should be submitted to Astin Martin.

 Transferring from within the US: In addition to the above information, you must fill out a Transfer Release Form for Grand Valley.
 You may also have additional transfer forms to complete through the community college or university you are transferring from.
 This includes a transfer release date that must be submitted to Grand Valley for immigration purposes.